bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/custom-order-confirmation.md

 3. Click the **Save** button at the bottom of the page.
 4. Navigate to your live storefront to view your new custom order confirmation page.

+### Installing using the Checkout v3 API

+To install a custom checkout on a store, use the [Get Checkout Settings](/api-reference/store-management/checkouts/checkout-settings/getcheckoutsettings) and [Update Checkout Settings](/api-reference/store-management/checkouts/checkout-settings/updatecheckoutsettings) endpoints.

 ## Related resources

 ### Articles